cloudflare/workers-sdk/CONTRIBUTING.md

 We should be consistent with the word that describes how we get a worker to the edge.
 The command is `publish`, so let's use that everywhere.
 ```

+### Types of changes (and deviation from semver)

+We use the following guidelines to determine the kind of change for a PR:

+- Bugfixes and new features are considered to be 'patch' changes.
+If the new feature is experimental and its behaviour may functionally change, be sure to log warnings whenever they're used.
+(You'll note that this is where we deviate from semver, which otherwise suggests that behaviour/api changes should go into minor releases.
+We may revisit this in the future.)
+- New deprecation warnings for future breaking changes are considered as 'minor' changes.
+These changes shouldn't break existing code, but the deprecation warnings should suggest alternate solutions to not trigger the warning.
+- Breaking changes are considered to be 'major' changes.
+These are usually when deprecations take effect, or functional breaking behaviour is added with relevant logs (either as errors or warnings.)